Siege of Valenciennes (1676–1677): Battle

-Valenciennes was positioned on the Rhonelle, a tributary of the Scheldt (French; l'Escaut), a major trade route giving access to the sea at Antwerp.
+Valenciennes was positioned on the Rhonelle, a tributary of the Scheldt, a major trade route giving access to the sea at Antwerp.
 Until the advent of railways in the 19th century, goods and supplies were largely transported by water and campaigns often focused on gaining access to these.

-The Spanish governor was Henri de Melun, Marquis de Richebourg, an experienced soldier and brother of the Prince d'Epinoy, senior members of the French-speaking nobility in the Spanish Netherlands.
+Its governor, the Marquis de Richebourg, was an experienced soldier and brother of the Prince d'Epinoy, senior members of the French-speaking nobility in the Spanish Netherlands.
 He had around 1,150 regular troops, plus two to three thousand civilian auxiliaries and adequate supplies of food and arms.
+However, His position was hopeless without relief, while the Dutch were still assembling troops and supplies.
+Since even the best defended town could not be held indefinitely, his objective was to occupy the attacking force as long as possible.

+Operations were directed by Vauban, employing the siege parallel pioneered at Maastricht in 1673.
+The bombardment began on 1 March, but siege works were delayed by heavy rain.
+For propaganda purposes, Louis often appeared at major sieges and joined Luxembourg at Valenciennes, along with other subordinate commanders including his brother, Philippe of Orléans, d'Humières and La Feuillade.